 - \$480 for each dependent; - \$400 for any elderly family or disabled family; - The sum of the following, to the extent the sum exceeds three percent of annual income: - o Unreimbursed medical expenses of any elderly family or disabled family; and - Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
-This deduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and - o Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education.
+This deduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and - Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education.
+Childcare expenses necessary to permit a family member to work must not exceed the amount of employment income that is included in annual income.
+MHA must deduct all reasonable childcare expenses necessary to permit a family member to seek employment or further their education.